 About Tahitian Black Pearls

-Oyster: Tahitian Black Pearls are born of the giant black-lipped oyster (the Pinctada Margaritifera).
-Lovingly tended on private Tahitian island atolls, the Black Pearl grows in the shell for two to five years before it is carefully harvested.
-Black Pearls are prized for their large size, glorious luster, and rainbow of colors.
+Tahitian Black Pearls are born of the giant black-lipped oyster.
+Lovingly tended on private Tahitian island atolls, the pearl grows in the shell for two to five years before it is carefully harvested.
+Black Pearls are prized for their large size and rainbow of colors.

 Polynesia Pearls follows the Tahitian pearl grading standards set forth by GIE Perles de Tahiti, and the Ministere de la Perliculture of Tahiti: the governmental organization of French Polynesia in charge of the promotion & regulation of Tahitian pearls, as well as consumer protection.